 An appropriate Master's of Education Degree is required.
 The average mark obtained for the degree shall be 60%.
-Students who do not meet this requirement may follow an alternative pathway (e.g. RPL or submit a portfolio - refer to Possible alternative pathways).
+Students who do not meet this requirement may follow an alternative pathway (e.g. RPL or submit a University of South Africa, College of Education portfolio - refer to Possible alternative pathways).
 The application should accord with the various research focus areas/areas of specialisation of the Department, the Department's capacity to provide expert supervision and the requisite qualification listed above.